-- Including the Advanced Directive in the Member's medical record. - · Complying with the health care decisions made by an agent under the Advance Directive to the same extent as the provider would comply with the Member's decisions. - · Participating Provider must promptly inform the health care agent and transfer responsibility for the Member to another Participating Provider if the Member's health care decisions are contrary to the Participating Providers religious beliefs or sincerely held moral convictions. - · MVP Preferred Gold Members age 18 and older, requires documentation be prominently noted in the medical record chart to contain a notation of the Advance Directive, or that the Member was asked about completing one. - MVP will monitor compliance through the Quality Assurance medical record review.
+- The Participating Provider must include the Advanced Directive in the Member's medical record. - The Participating Provider must comply with the health care decisions made by an agent under the Advance Directive to the same extent as the provider would comply with the Member's decisions. - · The Participating Provider must inform the health care agent, and transfer responsibility for the Member to another Participating Provider if the Member's health care decisions are contrary to the Participating Providers religious beliefs or moral convictions. - MVP Preferred Gold Members age 18 and older will require documentation in the medical record chart with a notation of the Advance Directive.

+MVP will monitor compliance through the quality assurance medical record review.